lonycell/grafana.v7/docs/sources/packages_api/runtime/config.md

 ### config variable

-Use this to access the [GrafanaBootConfig](./runtime/grafanabootconfig.md) for the current running Grafana instance.
+Use this to access the [GrafanaBootConfig](./runtime/grafanabootconfig.md) for the current running ThingSPIN instance.

 <b>Signature</b>